 We have taken this project on as our second in-house mini-development where we are substantially renovating and extending the existing house on the site.
-Planning permission has been granted and work started on site in July this year.
+Planning permission has been granted and work started on site in July 2020.

 The existing building is located on a narrow plot on a residential street in Bury St Edmunds, Suffolk.
-It is a small three bedroom detached house with split-levels on both of its two floors.
-The building is not pretty and the layout is difficult.
-Seen from the street, it looks like a not-too-distant cousin of an electricity sub-station.
+It was small three bedroom detached house with split-levels on both of its two floors.
+The building was not pretty and the layout was difficult.
+Seen from the street, it looked like a not-too-distant cousin of an electricity sub-station.

 We felt from the start that a solid, heavy structure at ground floor with a lighter, separated shed like structure at first floor level would work well on this site: It seemed to work with the sloped terrain and with the narrow street frontage between our two neighbours.

-The new roof will present the biggest and most welcome change to the appearance of the building and it will also result in a massive increase in thermal performance of the building.
+The new roof presented the biggest and most welcome change to the appearance of the building and it also resulted in a huge increase in thermal performance of the building.